-All data as of June 30, 2019, unless otherwise indicated

-(a) See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information on annual run-rate revenue (ARR, which is a different measure and calculation than our Quarterly Revenue Run Rate shown in the graphic above); dollar-based net retention rate and free cash flow.

-(b) Represents the trailing 12-months ended June 30, 2019, compared to the trailing 12-months ended June 30, 2018.
+All data as of June 30, 2019, unless otherwise indicated. (a) See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information on annual run-rate revenue (ARR, which is a different measure and calculation than our Quarterly Revenue Run Rate shown in the graphic on the next page), dollar-based net retention rate and free cash flow. (b) Represents the trailing 12-months ended June 30, 2019, compared to the trailing 12-months ended June 30, 2018. (c) Includes a \$5MM non-cash benefit to operating income related to a release of a non-income tax liability.
+See Note 7 in the Notes to the Consolidated Financial Statements for further discussion.